Patty Hajdu

-Early life and education
+Early life, education and career

-Born in Montreal, she spent her early years in Chisholm, Minnesota, U.S. with her brother Sean Patrick Hajdu (1969–2003), raised by her aunt and uncle.
+Born in Montreal, Hajdu spent her early years in Chisholm, Minnesota, U.S. with her brother Sean Patrick Hajdu (1969–2003), raised by her aunt and uncle.
 Her Hungarian last name comes from her stepfather.

 At 12 years old, Hajdu moved to Thunder Bay to live with her mother.
-Due to a tumultuous relationship, she ended up living on her own at age 16, attempting to finish high school.
-After graduating from high school, she got a job in Thunder Bay through an employment insurance initiative, at a non-profit adult-literacy group, where she trained in graphic design.
+Due to a tumultuous relationship, she ended up living on her own at age 16, while she finished high school.
+After graduating, she got a job in Thunder Bay through an employment insurance initiative, at a non-profit adult-literacy group, where she trained in graphic design.

-Hajdu then attended Lakehead University, graduating with a Bachelor of Arts.
-In 2015, she received a Master of Public Administration from the University of Victoria.
+Hajdu then attended Lakehead University, graduating with a Bachelor of Arts in Anthropology.
+In 2015, she received a Masters of Public Administration from the University of Victoria.

-Career

 Hajdu worked mainly in the field of harm prevention, homelessness, and substance misuse prevention, including nine years as the head of the drug awareness committee of the Thunder Bay District Health Unit.
 She also worked as a creative director and graphic designer in marketing.
 Prior to her election in 2015 she was the executive director at Shelter House, the city's largest homeless shelter.